lucj/sophia.events/README.md

 - [x] display event logo in the corner opposite to the date
 - [x] define events.json file describing all the events
 - [x] use simple Mustache templating to build index.html
-- [ ] create a backend to automatically fetch events form list of sources
 - [ ] Add tab listing past events
 - [x] modify css to have more items on the same page
-- [ ] automate deployment of Docker image
 - [ ] Expose RSS feed
 - [ ] Add TLS
+- [ ] create a backend to automatically fetch events form list of sources
 - [ ] have fun on this side project :)

 ## Credit